rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 $ git clone https://github.com/rgouveia-redhat/ocp-libvirt-upi.git <folder_name>
 ```

-2. Create a configuration file:
+2. Create the configuration file, and Edit the "Settings" file with the desired options (more help on the file):

 ```
 $ cp Settings-example Settings
+$ vim Settings
 ```

-3. Edit the "Settings" file with the desired options (more help on the file):

-4. Execute:
+3. Execute:

 ```
 $ ./engage create